Sandesh2007/Sandesh2007/README.md

 A heartfelt thank you to the brilliant coding community for illuminating my path.

-My main goal is to provide any help yo the Open source community.
+My main goal is become a part of Open Source development.